CDSoft/luax/doc/src/luax.md

 These options are disabled by default.

-Note that LuaSocket and LuaSec can also be installed apart from Luax (e.g. with LuaRocks).
+Note that LuaSec can also be installed apart from Luax (e.g. with LuaRocks).

 ### Compilation in debug mode